 At the Masai AC Project, he is involved in assisting 41 athletes with food, clothing, transportation, and any competition-day essentials.

 “Some of the elite athletes are assisted financially and also with accommodation.
-Our goal is to help eliminate the mental blockage that is created by worries of not having the basics.
+Our goal is to help eliminate the mental blockage that is created by worries about not having the basics.
 We also donate shoes and sanitary towels to schools in rural areas.”